kartikkumar/cppbase/README.md

  - Add version detection in CMake module so that find_package respects minimum version required.
  - Find a better way to deal with external dependencies.
  - Decide whether to include CMake modules as external project.
+ - Find a way to provide an option to clean installation.